 No one wants to look at a solid, text block, in fact netizens have even coined the term TL,DR (too long, didn’t read) to voice how they feel when they see an intimidating block of solid text.

 If you have to write a lengthy piece make sure you break it down into easy-to-read paragraphs made up of two or three sentences.
+Try this tool for help in writing an interesting article.

 There is an added advantage to keeping blogs short; keep your blog under 120 characters and it can be Tweeted.